All About Attic Insulation

 Although the savings in heating and cooling costs are a major reason to add insulation to your attic, there are other important reasons to do so.
 Consider the many other benefits of loose-fill fiberglass insulation:

-Fire resistance - Loose-fill fiberglass and mineral wool insulation are both non-combustible.
-Since cellulose insulation is made from combustible paper products, it must be treated with large amounts of fire-retardant chemicals like borax nitrate, boric acid and/or ammonium sulfate to meet fire standards.
-In fact, cellulose insulation is an estimated 15-20 percent fire retardants, by weight.
+Loose-fill fiberglass and mineral wool insulation are both non-combustible.
+Since cellulose insulation is made from combustible paper products, it must be treated with large amounts of fire-retardant chemicals like borax nitrate, boric acid, and/or ammonium sulfate to meet fire standards.
+In fact, cellulose insulation is an estimated 15% to 20% fire retardant by weight.

-Moisture resistance - Since the R-value of insulation is quickly compromised when it gets wet, moisture resistance is of utmost importance.
-Since moisture can be trapped in fibrous insulation like fiberglass, it is important to ensure proper air flow through proper venting.
+Since the R-value of insulation is quickly compromised when it gets wet, moisture resistance is of utmost importance.
+Since moisture can be trapped in fibrous insulation like fiberglass, it is important to ensure proper airflow through proper venting.
 Fortunately, the material possesses excellent air permeability, so moisture will quickly evaporate if provisions are made for good airflow.

-Mold resistance - Given the increased awareness of the potentially damaging effects of mold, it should come as no surprise that mold-resistant building products are quickly gaining favor.
+Given the increased awareness of the potentially damaging effects of mold, it should come as no surprise that mold-resistant building products are quickly gaining favor.
 One of these is loose fiberglass insulation.
 It is naturally mold resistant, in part because it is non-organic.
-Mold needs nutrients (organic matter), moisture and certain temperatures to grow.
+Mold needs nutrients (organic matter), moisture, and certain temperatures to grow.
 Properly sealed air leaks reduce moisture intrusion.
-Good air flow further reduces moisture, which more readily evaporates from the spun fiberglass.
+Good airflow further reduces moisture, which more readily evaporates from the spun fiberglass.

-Minimize ice dams - As the Insulation Institute notes, an uneven flow of heat into the attic can make ice dams worse.
+As the Insulation Institute notes, an uneven flow of heat into the attic can make ice dams worse.
 These icy accumulations occur as melting snow on the roof re-freezes as it approaches the colder outer edge of the roof.
-The resulting ridge of ice is commonly referred to as an ice dam, because it prevents the proper drainage of water.
-Water backed up behind ice dams can find its way into the sub-roofing, framing and/or interior living spaces.
+The resulting ridge of ice is commonly referred to as an ice dam because it prevents the proper drainage of water.
+Water backed up behind ice dams can find its way into the sub-roofing, framing, and/or interior living spaces.
 Proper sealing and insulating of your attic space minimize this potentially serious problem.

 Importance of Proper Installation